 Peripheral Nerve Neuropathy

-Home / Peripheral Nerve Neuropathy
+Peripheral Neuropathy Overview

 Peripheral neuropathy is the term for damage to nerves of the peripheral nervous system, which may be caused either by diseases of or trauma to the nerve or the side-effects of systemic illness.

-The four cardinal patterns of peripheral neuropathy are polyneuropathy, mononeuropathy, mononeuritis multiplex and autonomic neuropathy.
-The most common form is (symmetrical) peripheral polyneuropathy, which mainly affects the feet and legs.
 The form of neuropathy may be further broken down by cause, or the size of predominant fiber involvement, i.e., large fiber or small fiber peripheral neuropathy.
 Frequently the cause of a neuropathy cannot be identified and it is designated idiopathic.
 More common causes include diabetes, alcohol abuse, toxin exposure, vitamin deficiency, infections, chemotherapy, and many others.
 Peripheral neuropathy is mostly treated by Neurologists rather than Neurosurgeons.

 Median neuropathy and ulnar neuropathy are often secondary to entrapment or direct compression and are often amenable to surgical repair.